wp-plugins/jm-twitter-cards/readme.txt

 So, when users click on Tweets with an Instagram link, photos appear cropped.*

 = Plugin is fine but Twitter cards doesn't appear in my tweets =
-1. Make sure you correctly fulfilled fields in option page according to [Twitter documentation] (https://dev.twitter.com/docs/cards "Twitter cards documentation")
+1. Make sure you correctly fulfilled fields in option page according to <a href="https://dev.twitter.com/docs/cards" title="Twitter cards documentation">Twitter documentation</a>
-2. Make sure you have correctly [submitted your website to Twitter] (https://dev.twitter.com/docs/cards "Twitter cards documentation")
+2. Make sure you have correctly <a href="https://dev.twitter.com/node/7940" title="Twitter cards submit">submitted your website to Twitter</a>
 3. Wait for Twitter's answer (a mail that tells you your site has been approved)
 4. If it still doesn't work please open a thread on support